 With nothing more than tofu, vegetables, fresh chilies, and lime for seasoning, this simple stir-fry recipe is both vegan and gluten-free.
 Serve it over plain steamed white rice to keep it simple or serve this dish alongside an easy vegan Thai coconut and vegetable soup for a complete, restaurant-quality meal.

 - 3/4 cup carrots (thinly sliced)

 - 2 tablespoons lemongrass (fresh; sliced very thin)

 Gather the ingredients.

 Prepare the tofu by pressing it for 30 minutes between paper towels or a clean kitchen cloth.
-Weight it down with a bowl or similar heavy object.
+Weight it down with a heavy bottomed pot, cast iron skillet, or similar heavy object.

 Cut the pressed tofu into small cubes, about 3/4-inch thick.

 In a wok or large skillet, sauté the pressed tofu in peanut oil until lightly golden, about 5 minutes.

 Add the green beans, carrots, broccoli, red and green bell peppers, and chile pepper.
 Stir-fry for a few more minutes, until veggies are cooked.